CAVEconnectome/PyChunkedGraph/src/master/README.md

 The master performs the following functions:
 * It is a HTTPS server and receives get_root(), get_subgraph(), add_edge(), remove_edge() requests from clients
 * It processes get_root() reads immediately; and queues the other requests for processing on multiple threads (a natural extension would be to enable the processing of these requests on multiple cores)
+* The master handles locking, so that write requests to the same root node are not processed simultaneously
 * The master is a publisher and notifies, via a pub-sub system, subscribed clients when a change is made to one of their subscribed root IDs

 ## Syntax: